8SilentWhisperer8/ArtefactProject/README.md

-# Vium - Usability Analytics Platform
+# TriVium - Usability Analytics Platform

 A 3-page web application for measuring registration form usability with real-time analytics and comprehensive metrics.